-A look at the spec sheet for the 2018 Acura ILX reveals a rev-happy 201-horsepower 4-cylinder engine paired to a high-zoot 8-speed dual-clutch automatic transmission, but unfortunately that’s all paired to a chassis tuned more for comfort than for corner-carving.
+A look at the spec sheet for the 2018 Acura ILX reveals a rev-happy 201-horsepower inline-4 paired to a high-zoot 8-speed dual-clutch automatic transmission, but unfortunately that’s all paired to a chassis tuned more for comfort than for corner-carving.

 As a result, we’ve rated the 2018 ILX at 5 out of 10—adding a point for the gearbox but dialing one back for a ride-and-handling setup that’s off the pace.
 (Read more about how we rate cars.)

 All ILXs use a 2.0-liter inline-4 rated at 201 hp and 180 lb-ft of torque.
 Peak horsepower comes on at a heady 6,800 rpm, but the standard 8-speed dual-clutch makes getting to that grunt a joy.
 The engine is smooth and winds out quickly, and the 8-speed features a torque converter that takes the edge off the transmission’s shifts.
 Paddle shifters are fitted to every ILX and they’re a joy to snap through their paces.
 Slip the transmission into Sport mode and it’ll hold gears longer and execute rev-matched, paddle-actuated downshifts when called upon.